laithrasheed/Master_of_Science_in_Data_Science/Elective Courses/Data Science Methods for Quality Improvements/Managing, Describing, and Analyzing Data/Readme.md

 ## Brief Description

-- In this course, you will learn the basics of understanding the data you have and why correctly classifying data is the first step to making correct decisions.
-You will describe data both graphically and numerically using descriptive statistics and R software.
-You will learn four probability distributions commonly used in the analysis of data.
-You will analyze data sets using the appropriate probability distribution.
-Finally, you will learn the basics of sampling error, sampling distributions, and errors in decision-making.
+- In this course I have learned the basics of understanding the data I have and why correctly classifying data is the first step to making correct decisions.
+I  described data both graphically and numerically using descriptive statistics and R software.
+I learned four probability distributions commonly used in the analysis of data.
+I analyzed datasets using the appropriate probability distribution.
+Finally, I learned the basics of sampling error, sampling distributions, and errors in decision-making.

 ## Prior knowledge needed:
 ##### [Statistical Inference](https://github.com/laithrasheed/MSDS_Program_Private/tree/main/Data%20Science%20Foundations/Statistical%20Inference)